 Any strong employer brand begins with solid leadership.
 Attracting and retaining top-tier talent means getting executives involved in the branding strategy and convincing them to demonstrate the image you want to portray.
-According to one survey by Employer Branding International, leadership is one of the most critical factors in shaping a strong brand.
-However, only 8% of CEOs are involved with reputation-based changes.
+Strong leadership establishes the culture across an organisation and has a big influence on how employees feel and what they say about a company, which makes it a crucial factor in determining the success of your company's brand as culture is a key factor that drives employer branding.